Relative Error Streaming Quantiles

-We also show that the algorithm processes the input stream efficiently.
-In particular, the amortized update time of the algorithm is a logarithm of the space bound, which equals $O\left(\log (\eps^{-1}) + \log\log (n) + \log\log(1/\delta) \right)$; see Section~\ref{s:updatetime} for details.

 \paragraph{Mergeability.} The ability to merge sketches of different streams to get an accurate sketch for the concatenation of the streams is highly significant both in theory~\cite{agarwal2013mergeable} and in practice~\cite{datasketches}.
-Such mergeable summaries enable trivial, automatic parallelization and distribution of processing massive data sets, by arbitrarily splitting the data up into pieces, summarizing each piece separately, and then merging the results.

-We show that our sketch is \emph{fully mergeable}.
-This means that, if a data set is split into pieces and each piece is summarized separately, and the resulting summaries are combined via an arbitrary sequence of merge operations, the algorithm maintains the same relative error guarantees while using essentially the same space as if the entire data set had been processed as a single stream (i.e., always merging the sketch with one item).
+Such mergeable summaries enable trivial, automatic parallelization and distribution of processing massive data sets, by splitting the data up into pieces, summarizing each piece separately, and then merging the results in an arbitrary way.
+We say that a sketch is \emph{fully mergeable} if building it using any sequence of merge operations (executed on singleton items) leads to the same guarantees as if the entire data set had been processed as a single stream (i.e., always merging the sketch with one item).
 We show that our sketch satisfies this strong definition of mergeability.

 The following theorem is the main result of this paper.
-We stress that our algorithm does \emph{not} require any advance knowledge about $n$, the total size of input, which indeed may not be available in many applications.\footnote{A proof-of-concept Python implementation of our algorithm is available at GitHub: \url{https://github.com/edoliberty/streaming-quantiles/blob/master/relativeErrorSketch.py}.
-A production-quality implementation in the Apache DataSketches library is available at \url{https://datasketches.apache.org/}. }
+We stress that our algorithm, which we call ReqSketch, does \emph{not} require any advance knowledge about $n$, the total size of the input, which indeed may not be available in many applications.\footnote{A proof-of-concept Python implementation of our algorithm is available at GitHub: \url{https://github.com/edoliberty/streaming-quantiles/blob/master/relativeErrorSketch.py}.
+A production-quality implementation of ReqSketch is available in the Apache DataSketches library at \url{https://datasketches.apache.org/}. }